phpro/soap-client/docs/code-generation/rules.md

 The regular expression will be matched against the normalized SOAP type name.
 If the regular expression matches and the subRule is accepted, the defined assembler will run.

-In the example above, the `RequestInterface` is added to the class if the SOAP property ends on `Request`.
+In the example above, the `RequestInterface` is added to the class if the SOAP type ends on `Request`.

 # Creating your own Rule